arkabagchi1993/GROMACS_Files/README.md

 For Protein-RNA simulation, choose rc groups as

 	Protein_RNA Water_and_ions
-For Protein in water (Protein only) simulation, choose tc groups as
+For Protein in water (Protein only) simulation or Protein-Protein simulation, choose tc groups as

 	Protein Non-protein